Mosque in Abuja © Kipp Jones

 *There is currently a high terrorism threat in Nigeria, with numerous attacks and kidnappings blamed on Boko Haram, particularly in the northern states.
 Many governments have issued serious travel warnings for parts of the country.
 Travellers are advised to inform themselves on the situation and to take note of travel warnings from official government sources before visiting Nigeria.

-Situated in tropical West Africa, the oil-rich state of Nigeria is the regional superpower and the most populous country in Africa.
-It is listed as one of the 'Next Eleven' major economies of the world - yet despite its abundant natural resources, it remains one of the world's poorest countries, with a per capita GDP of just US$300 per annum.
+Situated in tropical West Africa, the oil-rich state of Nigeria is the most populous country in Africa.
+It is listed as one of the 'Next Eleven' major economies of the world - yet despite its abundant natural resources and its position as Africa's largest economy, poverty remains pervasive.

-The capital city is Abuja, but the largest economic centre and chief port is the former Colonial capital of Lagos, located on the Bight of Benin in southwestern Nigeria.
+Abuja is the capital city, but the largest economic centre and chief port is the former colonial capital of Lagos, located on the Bight of Benin in southwestern Nigeria.
 The capital was moved to Abuja, located in the heart of the country, in 1991, largely in a bid to curb the frenetic migration to Lagos not only from rural Nigeria, but from neighbouring countries as well.
-Despite this measure, Lagos remains a sprawling, overcrowded industrial metropolis, home to nearly 8 million people.
+Despite this measure, Lagos remains a sprawling, overcrowded industrial metropolis, home to over 15 million people.

 Become our Nigeria Travel Expert

 We are looking for contributors for our Nigeria travel guide.
 If you are a local, a regular traveller to Nigeria or a travel professional with time to contribute and answer occasional forum questions, please contact us.